nvim-telekasten/telekasten.nvim/README.md

 ## 2. Use it

-The plugin defines the following functions.
+The plugin defines the following functions:

 - `new_note()` : prompts for title and creates new note by template, then shows it in Telescope
 - `new_templated_note()` : prompts for title and then uses telescope for choosing a template.
 When a template is